Optimal estimation in private distributed functional data analysis: Numerical experiments

-\textbf{Evaluation metrics.} We carry out $100$ Monte Carlo experiments for each setting and report the mean and standard error of $\|\widetilde{\mu}-\mu^*\|_{L^2}^2$ across $100$ simulations, where $\widetilde{\mu}$ is the privatised estimator obtained by Algorithm \ref{algorithm_mean}.
+Two separate functional mean estimation problems are considered and for each true mean function, two studies are carried out to investigate the effects of $m$ and $n$ individually.
+We carry out $100$ Monte Carlo experiments for each setting and report the mean and standard error of $\|\widetilde{\mu}-\mu^*\|_{L^2}^2$, where $\widetilde{\mu}$ is the privatized estimator obtained by Algorithm \ref{algorithm_mean}.

-\textbf{Tuning parameters.} There are four tuning parameters involved: $C_R$, the constant in entry-wise truncation rate $\{R_{\ell}\}_{\ell=1}^r$; $C_T$, the constant involved in the number of iterations $T$, such that $T = \lceil C_T\log(n)\rceil$; $C_r$, the constant involved in $r$ the number of selected basis, such that and $\rho$, the learning rate.
-We fix $C_R = 0.75, C_T = 4, C_r = 1.25$ and $\rho = 0.1$.
-Since $\mu^*_1$ is constructed with the first three Fourier bases, we select the true value and pick $r=3$ in this case.
-A sensitivity analysis on tuning parameters is collected in Appendix \ref{section_appendix_sensitivity}.
-Data-driven methods for tuning parameter selection under DP constraint can be found in \citet{chaudhuri2013stability}.

-\textbf{Results.} The simulation results for estimating $\mu^*_1$ and $\mu^*_2$ are collected in Figures \ref{plot_simulated_mean_1} and \ref{plot_simulated_mean_2} respectively.
-The estimation error decreases in all plots as the value of $\epsilon$ increases.
-Focusing on each curve in plots~(a) and (b) in the top panel of both figures, the estimation error is improved by increasing sampling frequency $m$.
+The simulation results are collected in Figures \ref{plot_simulated_mean_1}, with more deferred to \Cref{section_appendix_numerical_simulated} in the online supplementary material.
+The estimation error decreases in all plots as $\epsilon$ increases.
+Focusing on each curve in plots~(a) and (b) in the top panel, the estimation error is improved by increasing sampling frequency $m$.
 However, once $m$ reaches approximately $12$, additional increases in $m$ result in only minor improvements.
 This observation is consistent with our theoretical findings in \Cref{thm_mean_upper}.
 As $m$ reaches above~$12$, a phase transition occurs and the convergence rate becomes mostly independent of $m$.
 Focusing on the plots in (c) and (d) on the bottom panel, we can see that the estimators perform better as $n$ increases.

-In Figure \ref{plot_simulated_mean_2}, we further show that even when the true covariance function $\mu^*_2$ is not constructed with Fourier basis, our algorithm could still output satisfactory estimators under privacy constraints.